thomluther/ha-anker-solix/README.md

 1. Close the Popup dialog and verify that `Anker Solix` integration is now listed in the Home Assistant Community Store.
 1. Install the integration

-Unfortunately, HACS does not automatically install the optional entity images that must be located within the web accessible `www` folder, which is located in your HA installation configuration folder.
-Please see [Optional entity pictures](#optional-entity-pictures) for instructions to copy the image files manually.

 ### Installation Notes
 - It was observed that when adding the repository to HACS via the button, an error may occur although it was added.
 You may check if you can find Anker Solix listed as possible HACS integration to be installed.
 If not, try to add the repository again.